Heartburn For Days In A Row: Causes & Treatment.

 - At least 30 to 60 minutes before the meal: taking it after or directly before the meal may cause persistent heartburn (they become less effective).

 - Twice daily: PPIs are more effective when you split the dose.
-For example, if you are taking Omeprazole 40 mg once, try to use omeprazole 20 mg twice.
+For example, if you take Omeprazole 40 mg once, try to use omeprazole 20 mg twice.
 The maximum dose for PPIs is 40 mg twice daily (prescribed only by your doctor in severe persistent cases of heartburn).

-- Changing the type of PPIs: Some people are resistant to certain types of PPIs.
+- Changing the type of PPIs: Some people resist certain types of PPIs.
 Due to genetic differences, different people have different responses to PPI.
 If you have persistent heartburn for days, ask your doctor about changing the type of Proton Pump Inhibitor (ref).

 4- Functional heartburn.

-Functional heartburn is another common cause of persistent heartburn for days in a row.
+Functional heartburn is another common cause of persistent heartburn for days.

 It is a functional disorder.
-It has the same symptoms of GERD (acid reflux) but without actual reflux.
+It has the same symptoms as GERD (acid reflux) but without reflux.

-With functional heartburn, Your doctor won’t find evidence for acid reflux after endoscopy and PH testing.
+With functional heartburn, Your doctor won’t find evidence of acid reflux after endoscopy and PH testing.